Why take a photography workshop with Erin…

 Going the extra mile.
 Quite Literally.

-Most of Erin’s workshops are “adventure-style”, meaning that our priority is the photography, and that we will do whatever is possible within reason to let nature be our true guide.
+Many of Erin’s workshops are “adventure-style”, meaning that our priority is the photography, and that we will do whatever is possible within reason to let nature be our true guide.
 On the adventure-style workshops, we may do any or all of the following (and more) to maximize the photographic potential of any outing:

 - Hike to a location.